 - A health visitor

-If we agree that an assessment would be helpful, we’ll ask you to write to us explaining your child’s needs and to include any school, nursery or childminders reports and an assessment from the medical professionals involved in your child’s care.
+If we agree that an assessment would be helpful, we’ll ask you to write to us explaining your child’s or young person's needs and to include any school, nursery or childminders reports and an assessment from the medical professionals involved in your child’s or young person's care.

-You’ll find out from us within 16 weeks whether we feel your child needs an EHCP.
+You’ll find out from us within 16 weeks whether we feel your child or young person needs an EHCP.
 Have a look at our EHCP timeline to see what’s involved and how long each stage takes.